apache/incubator-graphar/docs/libraries/spark/spark.md

 The GraphAr file format assigns each vertex with a unique index inside the vertex type (which called internal vertex id) starting from 0 and increasing continuously for each type of vertex (i.e., with the same vertex label).
 However, the vertex/edge tables in Spark often lack this information, requiring special attention.
 For example, an edge table typically uses the primary key (e.g., "id", which is a string) to identify its source and destination vertices.

 To address this issue, the GraphAr Spark library offers the IndexGenerator which is used to generate indices for vertex/edge DataFrames.
-For a vertex DataFrame, a mapping from the primary keys to GAR indices can be constructed, or an index column can be generated directly if no primary keys are available.
+For a vertex DataFrame, a mapping from the primary keys to indices can be constructed, or an index column can be generated directly if no primary keys are available.
 For an edge DataFrame, source and destination columns can be generated from the vertex index mapping (when the end vertices are represented by the primary keys), or they may be generated directly without the mapping.

 > **tip:**
-> In most cases, IndexGenerator is first utilized to generate the indices for a DataFrame, and then this DataFrame can be written into GAR files through the writer.
+> In most cases, IndexGenerator is first utilized to generate the indices for a DataFrame, and then this DataFrame can be written into GraphAr format files through the writer.

 To utilize IndexGenerator, please refer to the following example code.